baofinance/dotfiles/README.md

 `$ git submodule add <this repository>`

-This creates a submodule in the dotfiles directory off your project root.
+This creates a submodule in the `dotfiles` directory off your project root.

 Then, for each config file, or config directory, that you want, symlink the git submodule file to the one in the project root directory,

-`$ ln -s dotfiles/projectroot/<config-fire-or-directory> <config-fire-or-directory>`
+`$ ln -s dotfiles/projectroot/<config-file-or-directory> <config-file-or-directory>`

 e.g.

 `$ ln -s dotfiles/projectroot/.prettierrc .prettierrc`

-> :grey_exclamation:
+> [!TIP]
-> If you already have e.g. a `.prettierrc`, before you create the symlink, you may want to
+> If you already have, e.g. a `.prettierrc`, before you create the symlink, you may want to
 >
 > `$ diff dotfiles/projectroot/.prettierrc .prettierrc`
 >